Lipschitz homotopy convergence of Alexandrov spaces II: Preliminaries

 Moreover, if $A$ is a point, we say that $X$ is \textit{$(C,\epsilon)$-Lipschitz strongly contractible} and $F$ is a \textit{$(C,\epsilon)$-Lipschitz strong contraction}.
 In this case $A$ is called the \textit{center} of the contraction. \end{dfn}

 We will often omit the word ``strong'': in fact we will not deal with ``weak'' ones (i.e., not fixing $A$) in this paper.
 Note that if $X$ is $(C,\epsilon)$-Lipschitz contractible, then the diameter of $X$ is at most $2C\epsilon$.
+This fact will also be used frequently throughout the paper.